Woody Creek, Colorado: Geography

-Cityscape
+Location and culture

-The community is centered on a log cabin built in the 1940s by the Lee Jones family, which now houses the Woody Creek Tavern, a well-known landmark, as well as the Woody Creek Community Center.
-The cabin sits along a county road, somewhat concealed from State Highway 82.
-Adjacent is a trailer park and several homes, ranging from modest older ones to newer upscale structures.
+The community is centered on a log cabin built in the 1940s by the Lee Jones family, which now houses the Woody Creek Tavern as well as the Woody Creek Community Center.
+The cabin sits along a county road adjacent to a trailer park and several homes.

-Culture

 Woody Creek was the residence of noted author Hunter S. Thompson for much of his life and at the time of his death.
 It also has been the home of several other celebrities and musicians including the late broadcaster Ed Bradley, Don Henley of the Eagles, John Oates (Hall and Oates), Jimmy Ibbotson of The Nitty Gritty Dirt Band and actor Don Johnson.
 Currently, former Speaker of the U.S. House of Representatives Nancy Pelosi has a winter home in Woody Creek.

-Updates on Woody Creek are often heard on local radio stations KNDH and KSNO.
-The public radio stations available are KAJX, KDNK and KVOD.

 Woody Creek was the residence of many of the founding members of the Aspen Ridiculous Theatre Company (ART-C).
 ART-C is notable for its annual Winterskol show and spring extravaganzas at the Wheeler Opera House.

+Education

+It is in Aspen School District 1.
+The district's comprehensive high school is Aspen High School.